 Mini Therapy Horses works closely with hospitals, facilities and other organizations across Los Angeles to provide equine assisted therapy/equine assisted activity (EAT/EAA) to those who need it most.
 Whether it's a patient at Shriners Hospital for Children or a veteran at the VA Hospital, Mini Therapy Horses brings hope and healing to those in need.
-Studies have shown that equine assisted therapy/equine assisted activity (EAT/EAA) improves physical and mental health, reduces blood pressure, reduces stress, reduces anxiety, promotes conversation, improves self esteem and confidence, increases emotional stability and social connections and helps build trust and empathy.
+Studies have shown that equine assisted therapy/equine assisted activity (EAT/EAA) improves physical and mental health, lowers blood pressure, reduces stress, reduces anxiety, promotes conversation, improves self esteem and confidence, increases emotional stability and social connections and helps build trust and empathy.
 MTH is leading the way when it comes to utilizing mini therapy horses in EAT/EAA.

 We have created a set of training and safety standards that far exceed those of traditional animal assisted therapy organizations.
 All of our horses are trained with safety in mind.
 They are able to go up/down stairs, ride in elevators, are desensitized to all surroundings they might encounter on any given visit and are potty trained.
 Under the steady lead of their handlers, our horses are able to safely navigate their environment, whether it’s maneuvering around delicate medical equipment at a patient's bedside or standing carefully next to a wheelchair.
 In addition to basic commands, our horses are also trained to do tricks.
 They smile, give high fives, play the keyboard and, the biggest crowd pleaser of them all, perform “Hi Ho Silver,” where they stand up on their back legs.
 When we teach the patients how to do these commands using their voice or a hand motion, the tricks serve as a tool that connects them to the horse.
 Engaging in this activity helps the patient instantly feel more confident, accomplished and bonded.